Relocating People from Flood Zones Such as New Orleans

-There are a lot of advantages that can be acquired from this type of plan.
-I realize this was a profound idea.
+There are a lot of advantages that can result from this type of plan.

-Imagine if this was done for the people of New Orleans when Hurricane Katrina destroyed their homes in 2005?
+Imagine if this was done for the people in Gulfport, Mississippi, and New Orleans, Louisiana when Hurricane Katrina destroyed their homes in 2005?

 Businesses could also be given tax credits to relocate so new jobs in the new area will be available.
 Those tax credit came back in the form of real estate tax revenue and income tax from local employment.